270.72 Tax clearance; issuance of licenses.

-(a) "Taxes" mean all taxes payable to the commissioner including penalties and interest due on the taxes.
+(a) "Taxes" are all taxes payable to the commissioner including penalties and interest due on the taxes.

 (b) "Delinquent taxes" do not include a tax liability if (i) an administrative or court action which contests the amount or validity of the liability has been filed or served, (ii) the appeal period to contest the tax liability has not expired, or (iii) the applicant has entered into a payment agreement and is current with the payments.

 (c) "Applicant" means an individual if the license is issued to or in the name of an individual or the corporation or partnership if the license is issued to or in the name of a corporation or partnership.
 "Applicant" also means an officer of a corporation, a member of a partnership, or an individual who is liable for delinquent taxes, either for the entity for which the license is at issue or for another entity for which the liability was incurred, or personally as a licensee.
 In the case of a license transfer, "applicant" also means both the transferor and the transferee of the license.
 "Applicant" also means any holder of a license.